jcalcutt/Lagrange/_posts/2019-05-11-cycling-python.md

 </b>

 I’ve been racing bikes for a few years now.
-I enjoy the adrenaline of riding fast, the social aspect of it, and the feeling when hours of hard work training pays off with a decent result.
+I enjoy a lot of things about racing and riding, but the things that stand out for me are: the adrenaline of riding fast, the social aspect of it, and the feeling when the hours of hard work training pays off with a decent result.
-Living in London, there’s a great scene of midweek evening criteriums* and also a good selection of longer, road races* at the weekends, usually a short drive or train ride away.
+Living in London, there’s a great scene of midweek evening criteriums* and also a good selection of longer road races* at the weekends, usually a short drive or train ride away.
-As a pretty competitive person, I always want to push myself further, go bit faster and get better results.
+As a pretty competitive person, I always want to push my limits further - go a bit faster and get better results.

 Like most of the guys I race against, I have a full-time job and other commitments which, ultimately, doesn’t leave an awful lot of time to